 1. Build Mileage Slowly

-Just because you can doesn’t always mean you should.
+Just because you can run farther doesn’t always mean you should.
 Remember that when you contemplate taking your long run from 6 to 9 miles in one week.
-A standard rule is to not increase your overall weekly mileage, or your weekend long runs, more than 10% at a time.
+A standard rule is to not increase your overall weekly mileage, or your weekend long runs, by more than 10% at a time.
+5% is a more conservative and recommended if you are a new runner.

 3. Foam Roll